xamry/notes/Data Engineering/OLAP.md

 In drill-down data is fragmented into smaller parts.
 It is the opposite of the rollup process.

 ## Slice
 Here, **one** dimension is selected, and a new sub-cube is created by selecting one or more values from that dimension.
-This is usually done by filtering a dimension value.
+This is usually done by filtering dimension value(s).

 ## Dice